leverj/staking/audit/readme.md

 ## Observations

 - Consider adding an event for when an `operator` is set in `Owned.sol`.
 - [`Staking.sol:L47`](https://github.com/leverj/staking/blob/master/contracts/Stake.sol#L47) asks about the difference in storage cost between types, I have created a [Test Contract](https://kovan.etherscan.io/address/0x9213B117192cBBB577CDd04e0d6b8bBcD5eb845A) which shows that the method you used is the cheapest.
+The difference between each type is negligible and there is a difference of around 44 gas between the cheapest and most expensive.

 ## Conclusion